ispoljari/react-weather-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Description
-This app provides basic weather info for the selected location Currently optimized only for desktop width screens (not responsive).
+This app provides basic weather info for the selected location.
+Currently optimized only for desktop & laptop width screens (not responsive).

 ## Available Scripts